-Our short-term and long-term liquidity requirements as of June 30, 2023 included:
+Our short-term and long-term liquidity requirements as of December 31, 2023 included:

-- contractual payments related to our long-term debt (see Note 6, "Long-Term Debt" of our condensed consolidated financial statements); - obligations under our leases; - certain commitments to Palantir Technologies Inc. ("Palantir") totaling \$19.1 million related to a master subscription agreement entered in May 2021 for access to Palantir's proprietary software for a five-year period; - certain commitments to Samsung Biologics Co., Ltd. ("Samsung") pursuant to a Product Service Agreement entered between Immunovant and Samsung by which Samsung will manufacture and supply Immunovant with batoclimab drug substance for commercial sale and perform other manufacturing-related services with respect to batoclimab.
-The minimum purchase commitment related to this agreement is estimated to be approximately \$26.5 million; and - certain commitments to GSK pursuant to a commercial supply agreement entered between Dermavant and GSK.
+- contractual payments related to our long-term debt (see Note 7, "Long-Term Debt" of our condensed consolidated financial statements); - obligations under our leases; - certain commitments to Palantir Technologies Inc. ("Palantir") totaling \$19.1 million related to a master subscription agreement entered in May 2021 for access to Palantir's proprietary software for a five-year period; - certain commitments to Samsung Biologics Co., Ltd. ("Samsung") pursuant to a Product Service Agreement entered between Immunovant and Samsung by which Samsung will manufacture and supply Immunovant with batoclimab drug substance for commercial sale and perform other manufacturing-related services with respect to batoclimab.
+The minimum purchase commitment related to this agreement was estimated to be approximately \$18.3 million as of December 31, 2023.
+Immunovant had the right to terminate the PSA with 30 days' written notice to Samsung, exercisable no later than January 2024, in the event Immunovant decided to stop all development of, and all attempts to obtain regulatory approval for, batoclimab; subject to payment to Samsung of non-cancellable service fees and costs incurred by Samsung for all batches of batoclimab scheduled to be manufactured during the two-year period following such termination.
+Because efforts to develop and obtain regulatory approval for batoclimab remain ongoing, Immunovant did not exercise that early termination right and it has lapsed.
+As a result, Immunovant has an additional minimum obligation to Samsung of approximately \$28.0 million to purchase additional batches of batoclimab in the four-year period of 2026 through 2029.; and

+• certain commitments to GSK pursuant to a commercial supply agreement entered between Dermavant and GSK.
 In conjunction with Dermavant's entry into the GSK Agreement in 2018, Dermavant entered into a clinical supply agreement pursuant to which GSK would provide a supply of tapinarof and clinical product at an agreed upon price during our clinical trials.
 In April 2019, Dermavant entered into a commercial supply agreement with GSK to continue to provide certain quantities of tapinarof and commercial product at agreed upon minimum quantities and price.
 The commercial supply agreement commenced in April 2022 upon completion of certain quality and regulatory conditions.
 In July 2022, Dermavant and GSK amended the terms of the clinical supply and commercial supply agreements which released GSK of certain commitments to supply tapinarof and released Dermavant of certain commitments to purchase tapinarof in exchange for a supplementary fee.
-Other supply and purchase commitments under the agreement for which TFS agreed to provide a supply of tapinarof to Dermavant at an agreed upon price.
+Other supply and purchase commitments under the agreements remain in effect.
+In addition, Dermavant and Thermo Fisher Scientific ("TFS") entered into a Commercial Manufacturing and Supply Agreement for which TFS agreed to provide a supply of tapinarof to Dermavant at an agreed upon price.
 The agreements discussed above require Dermavant to purchase certain quantities of inventory over a period of five years.
-The minimum purchase commitment related to these agreements is estimated to be approximately \$44.7 million.
+The minimum purchase commitment related to these agreements was estimated to be approximately \$43.1 million.

 The above purchase commitments do not represent all of our anticipated purchases, but instead represents only the contractually obligated minimum purchases or firm commitments of non-cancelable minimum amounts.
-There have been no material changes to the commitments relating to our leases during the three months ended June 30, 2023 outside the ordinary course of business.
+There have been no material changes to the commitments relating to our leases during the three months ended December 31, 2023 outside the ordinary course of business.
 For further information regarding our lease commitments, refer to Note 15, "Leases" in our Form 10-K.